DOUGLAS H. WIGDOR

 - Association of the Bar of the City of New York

-Mr. Wigdor is an active and philanthropic member of the Forest Hills community, where he served on the legal committee of the Forest Hills Gardens Association, had the privilege of managing several basketball teams in the Forest Hills Little League, in addition to coaching a basketball team at the Forest Hills YMCA and Forest Hills Community House.
-He was a former member of the Governing Committee of the Oxonian Society, a non‐profit organization dedicated to bringing heads of state to address its members, and was also a member in both the Alexander Hamilton and Theodore Roosevelt Inns of Court wherein he worked together with other selected lawyers and state and federal judges in the analysis of current legal issues.
+Mr. Wigdor is an active and philanthropic member of the Forest Hills community, where he served on the legal committee of the Forest Hills Gardens Association.
+Mr. Wigdor also had the privilege of managing several basketball teams in the Forest Hills Little League, in addition to coaching a basketball team at the Forest Hills YMCA and Forest Hills Community House.
+He is a former member of the Governing Committee of the Oxonian Society, a non-profit organization dedicated to bringing heads of state to address its members, and was also a member of both the Alexander Hamilton and Theodore Roosevelt Inns of Court, wherein he worked together with other selected lawyers and state and federal judges in the analysis of current legal issues.
 Mr. Wigdor recently travelled to Kenya with other lawyers from the Firm, to educate Kenyan Wildlife Service Officers on evidence preservation and testifying in court.
 Mr. Wigdor is also an active member of the Westside Tennis Club at Forest Hills and a member of the International Tennis Club of the U.S.A.